dobomode/coursera-scraper/README.md

 -   Note that this script has not been tested extensively and might not run properly on your system.
 I have only tested this on my local Mac system.
 If you run into issues on other configurations, please submit an issue.

 -   Simiarly, this script has only been tested on a limited set of courses that I have purchased on Coursera.
 It is possible that the script does not run properly for other Coursera courses.

+-   The script does not download all types of assets.
+The focus is on downloading the main lecture video and additional assets provided by the authors.
+Specifically, the following are not downlaoded:

+    -   Jupyter notebooks
+    -   Non-video lectures (i.e. reading lectures)